 The standard is the smallest common pillow size and measures 20 by 26 inches.
-This size fits comfortably across a twin bed, while two fit well on a full or queen bed.
+This size fits comfortably across a twin bed, while two fit well on a full or queen mattress.
 Standard pillows are typically the least expensive size and will accommodate most stomach, back, and side sleepers.

 At 20 by 30 inches, a queen pillow is the same width as a standard but has a few inches of additional length.
 Two queen size pillows fit perfectly across a queen bed, and the extra length benefits sleepers who tend to change positions at night.
 Manufacturers do make queen size pillowcases, but standard pillowcases can also be used, especially if you want a slightly higher loft or firmer feel.

 A king pillow measures 20 by 36 inches, making it the largest of the four common pillow sizes.
 A king pillow is often a good fit for sleepers who move around a lot and those who just prefer more surface area.
 Two king pillows fit well on a king or California king bed, and the extra length comes in handy when propped up against a headboard and used as a backrest.